On this page

 4. When you are done making your selections, click Save.
 Your changes go into effect immediately.

-To set the refresh type and schedule on a table:
+To edit the refresh settings on a table:

 1. Locate the table.